 The programme aims for a system of assessment where assessment methods follow the learning outcomes and goals of the programme, and students can use the result of assessment in their learning process.
 The assessment policy is described in an assessment plan that details the relation between assessment and the programme's ILOs, as well as procedures for promoting a valid, reliable and transparent system of assessment.
 This includes multiple assessments per course, the four-eyes principle applied to the construction of assessment material, and thesis intervisions in which teachers compare and discuss thesis assessments.
+The programme mainly relies on assessment in the form of essays and research papers.
 The internship is assessed through a reflection report, where the student reflects on his or her own learning process, and (in the case of a research internship) a research report.
 The academic internship supervisor is responsible for the grading, and uses the input of the internship supervisor of the internship organization in his or her assessment.
-The corona pandemic left assessment in the programme untouched for a large part: take-home exams and papers could continue as planned, and the presentations were shifted to an online setting.
-The limited number of written tests in the foundational courses were either changed into individual assignments or taken at a distance with a strict time limit.
+The panel was happy to learn that students increasingly choose other media for their assignments and sometimes even parts of the thesis and internship reports, such as comics or video, and that the programme fully supports this.
+The corona pandemic left the assessment in the programme generally untouched, as the assessment methods could continue as planned.

-The research master Linguistics shares a Board of Examiners with the other research master's programmes within the Faculty.
+The research master CLS shares a Board of Examiners with the other research master's programmes within the Faculty.
 The Board of Examiners monitors the quality of assessment within the programme by annually checking that all assessments are in line with the learning objectives and ILOs of the programme, and that they are well-implemented in the programmes.
 The Board monitors the distribution of grades for all courses and launches an investigation in case of anomalies.
 Furthermore, the Board regularly checks internships and theses, as well as the accompanying assessment forms.
 The Board reports its findings to the responsible coordinators as well as the programme management.

-The panel studied the assessment system and discussed it with the Board of Examiners.
+The panel has studied the assessment system and spoke with the Board of Examiners.
 It concludes that the assessment system is valid, reliable and transparent.
 The assessment methods in the courses are sufficiently varied, and were adequately adapted for an online setting during the corona pandemic.
-The Board of Examiners is professional and has a system of checks and balances in place to monitor the quality of the assessment in the courses.
+The Board of Examiners is professional has a system of checks and balances in place to monitor the quality of the assessment in the courses.
 The panel particularly praises the quantitative checks on assessment results, as well as the regular checks of theses and courses.
-It is also positive on the thesis intervision between teachers, which it considers a good instrument to benchmark thesis grades.
+It is also positive on the thesis intervision among teachers, which it considers a good instrument to benchmark thesis grades.